Evolving From the IT Cost Center to the IT Innovator

 - Focus on delivering new business process with modern, user-specific interfaces.
 The UI and experience are critical and must be designed to present the correct data in the correct format with easy and standard ways to navigate.

-The modern IBM i platform can easily embrace web and mobile technology, which are bound to factor into your new innovation projects.
-Choose wisely not just for your initial projects.
 Thinking longer term and collaborating with the business will hopefully be the start of a trend where you become one of the IT innovators.